timirahj/Kubernetes_Examples/HelloWorld/blog_post.md

 Before we go writing any code, we need to make sure we set up a workspace.

-Create a folder on your desktop named ‘goworkspace’.
-Now inside this folder, we’re gonna create 3 folders -- ‘bin’, ‘pkg’, and ‘src’.
-Inside the src folder is where our source code files will live.
+Create a folder on your desktop named **‘goworkspace’**.
+Now inside this folder, we’re gonna create 3 folders: **‘bin’**, **‘pkg’**, and **‘src’**.
+Inside the **src** folder is where our source code files will live.

 Now we can create our Go application.
 Inside your favorite text editor, copy and paste the code below.
-When you’re done, you can hit Save or Save As to save the file, and name it helloworld.go.
-Make sure you’ve selected the src folder as the parent folder.
+When you’re done, you can hit Save or Save As to save the file, and name it **helloworld.go**.
+Make sure you’ve selected the _src_ folder as the parent folder.

         package main